-Get pragmatic insights on building resilient mobile app experiences.
-Each article distills hands-on work with engineering teams into valuable lessons and concrete steps you can apply right away.
+Pragmatic insights from hands-on work with engineering teams — distilled into valuable lessons and concrete steps you can apply right away.

 If you've developed mobile apps for more than a few weeks, you know the pain.
 You start a project, build a few features, and run it.
 After a few weeks, building manually becomes tedious, so you check the only real option to automate the process: Fastlane.
 And while the initial setup seems straightforward, chances are your terminal will still explode with red text.